 While the end of the season and the offseason of skiing are great times to find deals on new skis, there are definitely certain times of the year that you will want to avoid shopping for skis.

-Unfortunately, it is the times of year that you will be thinking about skiing the most that you shouldn’t buy skis.
+Unfortunately, it is the time of year that you will be thinking about skiing the most so you shouldn’t buy skis.
 Specifically, right before the season starts in late fall and early winter.
 Retailers are in no hurry to sell out their stock before the season has begun.
 They have all season to sell the new models of skis and plenty of customers willing to pay so they can be set up in time for opening day.

 Prices will be the highest during the winter months because that is when the biggest demand for ski gear hits.
 With no competition to undersell, retailers will charge much more than when business slows down in the spring.